Discover how Cardiac PET/CT revolutionizes heart disease diagnosis and treatment, especially for women.

 Why Cardiac PET/CT is Crucial for Women's Heart Health

 Cardiac PET/CT can make a real difference.
-“Cardiac PET/CT is remarkably good at detecting issues like microvascular disease and ischemia,” says Sue.
+“Cardiac PET/CT is remarkably good at detecting issues like microvascular disease and ischemia,” says a member of our PET/CT team.
 “These are conditions we see more often in women, but they’re also the ones that traditional tests often miss.
 Unlike other techniques, PET/CT isn’t easily thrown off by challenges like high BMI or breast tissue—factors that can limit the accuracy of other imaging methods."

 Compared to alternatives like SPECT or standard stress tests, Cardiac PET/CT is a game-changer when it comes to precision, delivering up to 85% diagnostic accuracy for coronary artery disease3.
 This kind of reliability means doctors can catch problems earlier, leading to faster, more effective treatments that directly improve quality of life.